 In May of 2010 Xavier University honored Eiser with a 25-year service award, commemorating his 24 years as a full-time XU athletic department employee and his year as the New Director in 1984-85 at NPR affiliate WVXU-FM.

 A big part of the focus of Eiser's attention currently is the nationally-ranked men's basketball program.
 In fact, he has worked all but two of Xavier's 800+ regular season and postseason men's basketball games since he was hired full-time in 1986.
-He's enjoyed promoting XU basketball during 20 NCAA tournaments in his first 26 years, while assisting the host sites of numerous men's and women's basketball tournaments, including several Final Fours.
-Eiser's 2010-11 men's basketball guide was voted "Best in the Nation" by CoSIDA.
+He's enjoyed promoting XU basketball during 20 NCAA tournaments in his first 27 years, while assisting the host sites of numerous men's and women's basketball tournaments, including several Final Fours.
+Eiser's 2010-11 men's basketball guide was voted "Best in the Nation" by CoSIDA and his 2012-13 men's basketball guide was voted "Second-Best in the Nation" by CoSIDA.

-In addition to his other responsibilities, Eiser is the administrator for the men's golf program and has also been the administrator for the women's soccer program.
-He has served as the administrator for both golf programs, including starting the women's golf program and hiring its first coach in 1992.
+In addition to his other responsibilities, Eiser has previously seved as the administrator for the men's and women's golf programs and has also been the administrator for the women's soccer program.
+He started the women's golf program and hired its first coach in 1992.
 He has served on the golf and soccer committees for the Atlantic 10 Conference, including serving as chair of both.
 Eiser has been the curator and director of the P. Douglas O'Keefe Xavier Athletic Hall of Fame on the Cintas Center concourse since its inception in 2005 and has served on the HOF selection committee since 1986.

 Eiser's extensive media background started outside media relations.
 He worked as a news and sports reporter at WVXU-FM, a National Public Radio affiliate, from 1980-85.
 His last two years he served as Sports Director and then News Director in addition to hosting the local portion of NPR's "Morning Edition."
 He received several awards from the Society of Professional Journalist for his radio news reporting.
 He also has done freelance reporting for a variety of media, including AP, NPR and Piccadilly Radio (Manchester, England).